grilo13/Snake-Game/README.md

 # Snake-Game

-A simple Snake Game done by me.
-Let's see what I can do ;)
+A simple Snake Game done all by me.
+Also it is my first game.

+## Language: Javascript